 Some context: Since we started selling in 2019 – we generally do not lose deals to FlashBlade, especially if the choice was based on technical merits.
-As a technologist, I believe that there are only disadvantages to FlashBlade vs Universal Storage when you stack up our respective features, price and scaling/performance capability.
+As a technologist, I believe that there are only disadvantages to FlashBlade vs the VAST Data Platform when you stack up our respective features, price and scaling/performance capability.
 But, Pure also has a larger global sales footprint and leverages the portfolio sale to get FlashBlade into the door when customers choose their exceptional FlashArray product.
 We’re not everywhere, and not every customer buys on the basis of technical merit.

 As we’ve been on our winning streak, Pure has been busy prepping this new announcement for months now, and we were all anxious to understand if they’d bring the thunder.
 I could spend 3 pages writing about all of the wrongs in today’s FlashBlade//S announcement, but I’m just going to say a few things and then go back to slugging it out in the customer boardroom.